third-light/Mobile-App-Prototype/error-codes.md

 ## API Error Codes

-For the most part all API errors can be treated in the same way you handle a HTTP transport error.
+For the most part all API errors can be treated in the same way you handle an HTTP transport error.
 This might be through a retry or abandong the current operation, maybe back to the login screen.

 There is only one that might well crop up in normal use: